chijioke-ibekwe/work-item-processor/README.md

 ﻿# Work Item Processor
 Work Item Processor is a Spring Boot project that processes and reports work items.
 A work item is an entity that has an id, value, status and result property.
 This application consists of a set of RESTful APIs for performing basic CRUD operations on a work item, and utilizes a producer-consumer design pattern to process created work items asynchronously via a RabbitMQ message broker.
 It also serves a report of the existing work items on a single web page, using the Thymeleaf templating engine.

-Work item processing involves the squaring its `value` to obtain the `result` property and updating the status value from `PROCESSING` to `COMPLETED`.
-The time it takes for a work item to be processed can be determined by multiplying the value of the work item by 1000ms.
+Work item processing involves squaring its `value` to obtain the `result` property and updating the status value from `PROCESSING` to `COMPLETED`.
+The time it takes for a work item to be processed can be determined by multiplying the value of the work item by 10ms.
+If an error occurs while processing a work item, the process is retried 3 times after which it will be sent to the dead letter queue on RabbitMQ.

 ## Getting Started
 ### Prerequisites